noahleavi11/midterm-1-noahleavi11/README.md

 There is some button that allows the user to favorite and unfavorite books in the searched list and in the favorite list | 5 Hosted and deployed on firebase | 5
 Your page looks really good.
-This is subjective, so wow us. | 10 Using any website besides the API documentation | -30
+This is subjective, so wow us. | 10 Using any website besides the API documentation as a resource during the test | -30